kubermatic/docs/content/kubeone/v1.3/tutorials/how_to_contribute_to_kubeone/_index.en.md

 *   Assign a reviewer if you wish and wait for the PR to be reviewed
 *   If everything works fine, your PR will be merged into the project's master branch

-Congratulations!!!
+Congratulations!
 You have successfully contributed to the Kubermatic KubeOne project.

-**Communication Channels**
+## Communication Channels

 If you encounter a problem, you can [file an issue](https://github.com/kubermatic/kubeone/issues) in the repository on GitHub or talk to us on [GitHub](https://github.com/kubermatic/kubeone/discussions), [#kubermatic slack channel](https://kubernetes.slack.com/messages/CNEV2UMT7), and also through our [forum link](https://forum.kubermatic.com/c/kubeone/7).
 You can register on [Kubernetes slack here](http://slack.k8s.io/).
 In case of complex issues, we can set up video meetings for resolution.